UK > England > Derbyshire

 It's this 'business model' that's the basis for every other stately home that's open in the UK today, probably.

-[1] As a witness in a 1985 trial concerning thefts from Chatsworth, he confessed under oath to showering gifts on a series of girlfriends. '...
-I think it would be fair to say that the Cavendish line have something of a reputation for philandering right back to the first Duke in the 17th century.'
+As for the philandering, as a witness in a 1985 trial concerning thefts from Chatsworth, the duke confessed under oath to showering gifts on a series of girlfriends. '...
+I think it would be fair to say that the Cavendish line have something of a reputation for philandering right back to the first duke in the 17th century.'
 Truly stark-raving!

 Speaking earlier of fashion, there's nothing unfashionable about this as a day out with over 600,000 visitors in 2016 seeing it pip York Minster and that's even with the scaffolding that should now be down.